-Master of Science (Major in Telecommunications)
+Master of Science With a Major in Telecommunications

 Telecommunications provides corporate management with many new opportunities for enhancing efficiency and improving profits.
 Rapid advances in technology and changes in the regulatory climate have made major impacts in the telecommunications industry.
 A host of new products, services and applications are creating alternatives in carriers, equipment and networks.

-In recognition of the critical need for professional education in this field, the Lyle School of Engineering offers programs oriented toward the management of corporate communications and the design of telecommunication products and systems.
+In recognition of the critical need for professional education in this field, the Lyle School of Engineering offers programs oriented toward the management of corporate communications and the design of telecommunication products, systems and networks.
+This program is intended for students interested in employment with a corporate telecommunications management group, equipment vendor, service provider, regulatory agency, or research or consulting firm.
 This program is offered both on- and off-campus via remote delivery systems.
-The Master's degree may be completed via DVD.
-See the Off-Campus Distance Education section for more information regarding off-campus delivery systems.
+Students should see the Off-campus Distance Education section for more information regarding off-campus delivery systems.